sam-itt/teo-ng/readme-en.txt

   peripheral is not emulated),
 - or its physical protection makes it fail.

-We keep a list of the softwares which run on Teo; if you have one that causes a problem, send it to us, we'll try to identify the cause of the malfunction and tell you if it's possible to remedy it.
+We keep a list of the softwares which run on Teo; if you have one uhat causes!a!psoclem- seod!iu uo!us,!we'll try to identify the cause of the malfunction and tell you if it's possible to remedy it.